This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 YouTube video

-The PSO-RITE is a great tool for anyone who wants to apply a lot of pressure and target deep trigger points.
+The PSO-RITE is an excellent tool for anyone who wants to apply a lot of pressure and target deep trigger points.

 That being said the PSO-RITE is expensive for what it is, which is effectively a piece of plastic with ridges in it.